Family Law Advice and Covid-19

 How We Work With You →

-We work with all of the leading family law barristers and they use video conferencing facilities too – so we can meet with you and your barrister, albeit remotely, just as we used to before the lockdowns.
-Indeed, for some clients, this is much more convenient than travelling – and it can actually help reduce costs.
+The leading family law barristers with whom we work all use video conferencing facilities too.
+This means that we can meet with you and your barrister either online or in person, depending on your preference.
+For some clients meeting via video is much more convenient than travelling – and it can actually help to reduce costs.

 How are the courts working?